 Here at Green Line NW, we work hard to help retirees protect what they’ve worked so hard to have.
-With this mission in mind, we’ve assisted thousands of people in Oregon to discover the keys to a successful retirement.
+With this mission in mind, we’ve assisted thousands of people in Oregon and Washington state to discover the keys to a successful retirement.

 We make sure our clients understand three things:

 - Retirement doesn’t need to be complicated.
 Your strategy should be simple.
 Reduce as much uncertainty as possible in shaping a financial future.

 - Safety comes first.
 Focus on preserving your principal.

 - Achieve a reasonable rate of return** (while protecting your principal).

 It’s not surprising that most clients ask “What is a reasonable rate of return for retirement?”.
 They want to know how to keep their money safe and see gains at the same time.